nickmccleery/open-kinematics/README.md

 # `open-kinematics`

+> ⚠️
+> **Note that this system is both experimental and still under development.
+I do not recommend using it for anything important.**

 `open-kinematics` is a Python-based geometric constraint solver for simulating the kinematic behaviour of vehicle suspension systems.

-> ⚠️ Note that this system is both experimental and still under development.
-I do not recommend using it for anything important.

 It allows users to analyse suspension geometries by running parametric sweeps, then offering exports of solved system positions alongside visualisations of suspension state.

 The tool is built around a numerical solver that determines the unique positions of all suspension components for a given set of boundary conditions (e.g., a specific wheel height or steering rack position).